 This is covered by the same points given above.

-Newly formed Trusts have less information available because they have not formed policies or submitted accounts.
+Newly formed Trusts, Foundations and companies have less information available because they have not formed policies or submitted accounts.

 We will need to provide them more information on our work to identify whether they would be suitable for an approach.
 Also, they will benefit from seeing projects and arguments in favour of their stated interests.